 A feedback group consists of individuals who test a product or service and provide recommendations for improvements.
 In this project, the feedback group will bring together community development practitioners who will evaluate version 1.0 of the toolkit, A Beginner's Guide to Participatory Engagement in Community Development.
 The group's feedback will be compiled, analyzed, and discussed by the group to identify refinements for version 2.0 of the toolkit.
 Additionally, group members will have opportunities for peer learning, allowing them to share their experiences and questions regarding participatory community engagement with one another.

-Who: Practitioners involved in community development work are welcome to apply for the Feedback Group, which seeks between 10 and 40 participants.
+Who: The Feedback Group for this project consists of practitioners involved in community development.
 A comprehensive definition of the community development sector is available in the Third Space Action Lab publication, Towards an Anti-Racist Paradigm in Community Development: Core Characteristics of the Sector.

 April 24, 2026, at 12 p.m.
 ET / 11 a.m.
 CT / 9 a.m.
 PT